biogylo/get-celebrities-downloader/README.md

 # get-celebrities-downloader
- An updated famousbirthdays.com unofficial API.
-Download all the pictures with the corresponding celebrity data, with no hassle.
+ An updated famousbirthdays.com unofficial API made in Python 3.
+Download all the pictures you want with the corresponding celebrity data, with no hassle.